All Episodes

 They want her to resign.

-They wanted to wave goodbye and leave over her refugee policy.
+They want her to wave goodbye and leave over her refugee policy.

 A poll showed today, a sign of rising dissatisfaction with her welcoming stance towards people fleeing conflict in the Middle East and Africa.

-Angela Merkel, who enjoyed record high popularity ratings early last year, has grown increasingly isolated in recent months as members of her conservative bloc conservative block, right, have pressed her to take a tougher line on asylum seekers and European allies, have dragged their feet on the issue.
+Angela Merkel, who enjoyed record high popularity ratings early last year, has grown increasingly isolated in recent months as members of her conservative bloc, conservative bloc, right, have pressed her to take a tougher line on asylum seekers and European allies have dragged their feet on the issue.

 Here's my question.